On the regularity of maps solutions of optimal transportation problems: Proof of Theorem

-The core of the proof of Theorem \ref{main} is the following proposition, which a geometrical translation of assumption {\bf As}.
-Actually, (this will be an important remark for section \ref{sphere}), as we will see in Proposition \ref{reciplong}, the result of this proposition is equivalent to assumption {\bf As} for a smooth cost function.
+This proposition is the geometrical translation of assumption {\bf As}.
+Actually, as we will see in Proposition \ref{reciplong}, the result of Proposition \ref{long} is equivalent to assumption {\bf As} for a smooth cost function.